The Best Comprehensive Guide for Independent Insurance Brokers

 Step 3: Obtain an Insurance Broker License

 You will need a license in order to talk with your clients and sell insurance policies.
 Each state has different licensing requirements and issues its own insurance broker licenses.
-So, if you’re planning on operating in more than one state, you will need to obtain multiple licenses from multiple states.
+If you’re planning on operating in more than one state, you will need to obtain multiple licenses from multiple states.

-Furthermore, personal, property, and casualty insurance has its own specific licenses.
-So, read up on your state’s department of insurance website to understand the requirements.
+Furthermore, personal, property, and casualty insurance have their own specific licenses.
+Read up on your state’s department of insurance website to understand the requirements.

 Getting a broker’s license is different from getting an agent’s license.
-However, as a broker, you can still get an agent’s license and work for insurance companies as their agent.
+However, as a broker, you can still get an agent’s license and work for insurance companies in that capacity.